Raghvender1205/LLMEngine/README.md

 ## TODO
 1. Setup Support for more models
 2. Shift `llama3` support to GroqAPI as it requires a lot of compute.
+3. Add `SelfCorrectiveRAG` support in the API.
+4. Add support for different types of files
+5. Add WebsiteLoader support